Agreements and Foreign Trade Sector

-Trade agreements provide customs exemptions and reductions for exchanged goods according to established rules of origin, which enhances the competitiveness of Egyptian products in foreign and domestic markets and contributes to attracting foreign investments seeking to benefit from preferential advantages.
+Moreover, these agreements provide customs exemptions and tariff reductions for traded goods in accordance with the applicable rules of origin.
+This enhances the competitiveness of the Egyptian products in both international and domestic markets, while also attracting foreign investments seeking to benefit from the preferential advantages granted under these agreements.

 All Trade Agreements